amandashu/Cupcake-Muffin-Classification/reports/clean.md

 ## Data Collection
 The data is scraped from baking blogs [Baking Bites](https://bakingbites.com/), [Sally's Baking Addition](https://sallysbakingaddiction.com/), and [The Baker Chick](https://www.thebakerchick.com/), implemented in this [file](https://github.com/amandashu/Cupcake-Muffin-Classification/blob/main/src/data/scrape.py).
-It scrapes both cupcake and muffin recipes from these sites into `/data/recipes.csv`, which is a csv file containing columns `link`, `type` (cupcake or muffin), and `ingredients` (list of each ingredient line).
+It scrapes both cupcake and muffin recipes from these sites into `/data/recipes.csv`, which is a csv file containing columns `link`, `type` (cupcake or muffin), and `ingredients` (list of each ingredient line/bullet point).
 When possible, only the main part of the recipe is scraped (i.e. the cake portion of cupcakes and not the frosting).

 Example row of scraped data: